kiranmukesh147-bit/BLENDED_LEARNING-Implementation-of-SVM-for-Classifying-Food-Choices-for-Diabetic-Patients/README.md

 ```

 Program to implement SVM for food classification for diabetic patients.
-Developed by: Sundareswaran K
+Developed by: Kiran Mukesh
-RegisterNumber: 212225040439
+RegisterNumber: 212225040188

 # Import necessary libraries
 import pandas as pd